 Music and a summer evening go together like peanut butter and chocolate.
 Here's a list of the Salt Lake area's popular summer concert series, including the Twilight Concert Series, Red Butte Garden Concerts, Gallivan Center concerts and music events at Utah ski resorts.
 Many events are free.
 Browse the list, and you're almost sure to find an event that appeals to you.

-The summer season of the Utah Shakespeare Festival features The Merry Wives of Windsor, Mary Stuart, Titus Andronicus, Scapin, To Kill a Mockingbird, Les Miserables and selections from the New American Playwrights Project.
-The fall season includes Hamlet, Les Miserables and Stones in His Pockets.
-Hosted by Southern Utah University in its replica Globe Theatre and two other theaters, the Utah Shakespeare Festival is a great event that's definitely worth the trip to Cedar City.
+The summer season of the Utah Shakespeare Festival features King John, Love's Labour's Lost, The Tempest, Anything Goes, Twelve Angry Men, Peter and the Starcatcher, and selections from the New American Playwrights Project.
+The fall season includes Richard II, The Marvelous Wonderettes, and Peter and the Starcatcher.
+Hosted by Southern Utah University, the Utah Shakespeare Festival is a great event that's definitely worth the trip to Cedar City.

 300 W. Center Street in Cedar City

 Free music events take place every day on Temple Square and at Brigham Young Historic Park, including daily organ recitals at noon (Tabernacle) and 2 p.m.
 (Conference Center), outdoor concerts Tuesday and Friday evenings (Brigham Young Historic Park), local musical artists Saturday evenings (Assembly Hall), and Music and the Spoken Word with the Tabernacle Choir on Sundays (Conference Center).

 Wiseguys comedy clubs at Trolley Square, West Valley City and Ogden bring live comedy to Utah audiences including national touring acts, local favorites, open mic nights, clean comedy nights and more.
 Shows Tuesday through Saturday.
 This month's special events include Mark Curry, Rebecca Corry, Jeff Dye and Marcus.